Flexway Tablespace-Engine vs. MySQL vs. MariaDB vs. AWS Aurora (MySQL compatible)

 This article outlines our straightforward yet practical benchmarking approach, detailing the datasets used and the results obtained.

-The RC-1 version, now including all planned features, offers more consistent and accurate metrics that better reflect real-world conditions.
+As the project progresses, it can now offer more consistent and accurate metrics that better reflect real-world conditions.

 The benchmark environment is set up on AWS for simplicity.
-It includes 5 EC2-instances for the client applications and 1 EC2-instance for the server applications.
-For the tests involving AWS Aurora, the RDS/Serverless (MySQL compatible) service is used.
+It includes a VPN gateway, 1 Server EC2-instance for the tested database engine applications, 1 EC2-instance for the client application to run MySQL/MariaDB client with AWS Aurora.
+For AWS Aurora, the RDS/Serverless (MySQL compatible) service is used.

 Aurora (RDS)